Ameobea/homepage/src/blog/optimizing-advent-of-code-2024.md

 TODO

- - smaller vector size for the inner empty slot finding loop
+ - smaller vector size for the inner empty span finding loop
    - turns out that u8x8 faster than u8x16 faster than u8x32
    - u8x8 is pretty slightly - but significantly - faster than u8x16 on both local and benchmark machine